tienbg-zigexn/l-d-security-note/readme.md

 The Metasploitable is a vulnerable linux distro, so this is another victim.

+This course suggests using VMware, which is bad.
+I have disliked this product for a pretty long time.
+I don't want to explain why here.
+I just state that I will use VirtualBox, at least.
+At best I would use something like kvm, qemu.

 ## On warp terminal

 I hate the fact that this course suggests using this terminal emulator.
 The